Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should be used
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should be used.

 - fileMode: `infinity.fileMode`
-  >the mode for opening or creating the file according to [infinity.fileMode](infinity.fileMode.md)
+  >The mode for opening or creating the file according to [infinity.fileMode](infinity.fileMode.md).

 - autoDelete: `boolean`, optional
-  >specifies whether the file should be deleted automatically after object destruction
+  >Specifies whether the file should be deleted automatically after object destruction.

 Example: